CrossLangNV/MAD/README.md

 # MAD
 Misalignment detection (MAD)

-Repository contains code for our paper: Misalignment detection for web scraped corpora: a supervised regression approach.
+Repository contains code for the paper: Misalignment detection for web scraped corpora: a supervised regression approach.